MikAoJk/git-profiles-cli/README.md

 ## Where are profiles stored?

-Profiles are stored in a config file at thid location:
+Profiles are stored in a config file at this location:
 - Linux/macOS: `~/.config/git-profiles-cli/config.toml`

 ---